thomykay/dhbw-projectmanagement1/lesson 205 - looking back and forward/lesson 205 - slides.md

 ## What does it mean to be **DONE**?

-1. "Definition of Done" (DoD) decided on beforehand - along with acceptance tests
+1. The "Definition of Done" (DoD) is decided beforehand.
-    * DoD can be standard across a group of common stories, or defined specifically for unique ones
+    * can be standard across a group of common stories, or defined specifically for unique ones
-1. Done means the feature has been developed, tested AND meets all required acceptance tests
+1. Done means the feature has been developed, tested AND meets all required acceptance tests.
-1. Ideally, Done means the feature could be shipped to a customer
+1. Ideally, Done means the feature could be shipped to a customer.
-1. Product Owner officially "Accepts" Done features back from Team at the Sprint Review meeting
+1. The Product Owner "Accepts" Done features back from team latest at the Sprint Review meeting.

 ---